Privacy Policy

 - the data has been processed unlawfully,

-- the erasure is necessary to comply with a legal obligation.
+- erasure is necessary to comply with a legal obligation.

-The right to erasure does not apply, among other things, if the processing is necessary:
+The right to erasure does not apply, inter alia, where processing is necessary:

 - to comply with a legal obligation,

-- to assert, exercise or defend legal claims,
+- to establish, exercise or defend legal claims,

 - for archiving, research or statistical purposes in the public interest, provided that the right to erasure would seriously impair these purposes.